SohamMody/Exploring_Variational_Auto-Encoders_to_Empower_Self-Supervised_Learning/README.md

 ### (1) fully connected layers

+a) freeze vae weights (don't allow the model to update weights of the encoder part)
-freeze vae weights or don't freeze vae weights
+b) don't freeze vae weights (Allow the model to update the weights of the encoder part)

 `python train_chopped.py --data-dir data/ssl_data_96 --freeze-vaeweights --batch-size 4000 --log-file log/chopped_freeze --epochs 100`